zachwieja/2LiftStudios/README.md

 ### Inkscape

 You need to install Inkscape to build the .svg files found in the ```./src/res``` directories.
 All of the .svg files are pre-built and in the ```./res``` subdirectories.
 However, after cloning the repository, they may appear older than the source files and make might try to rebuild them.
-Then, <span style="color:#ff0000">if you do not have Inkspace installed, and/or do not have the $(INKSCAPE) variable defined, then the build will fail.</span> An easy workaround is to simply ```touch``` all the .svg files in the ```./res``` subdirectories.
+Then, **if you do not have Inkspace installed, and/or do not have the $(INKSCAPE) variable defined, then the build will fail.** An easy workaround is to simply ```touch``` all the .svg files in the ```./res``` subdirectories.

 If you make updates to any of the ```.svg``` files, then there is no avoiding the installation of Inkscape.

 # Modules

 ## <a name="comps"></a> Comps
-_COMPS_ is comprised of eight voltage parameter knobs and eight corresponding _GATE_ ports.
+_COMPS_ is comprised of seven voltage parameter knobs and seven corresponding _GATE_ ports.
 A _GATE_ port is high when the _IN_ voltage is strictly greater than (not equal) to the corresponding _THRESH_ (threshold) voltage parameter / knob.
 Gates are inverted if the invert button for the corresponding gate is depressed.
 Note that inversion is intentionally imperfect.
 Negating a > comparision typically results in a <= comparison.
 In this case, inversion is simply a < comparison.
 Gates for thresholds that are equal to the input value are never high.
 A low gate is always 0.0V.
 High gates default to 10.0V but can be configured via a popup menu to be 1.0V or 5.0V.

 The _LOGIC_ gate goes high when the logic condition is met.
 The condition is configured by (repeatedly) pressing the button next to the _LOGIC_ gate.
 The three logic conditions are _None_, _Any_ and _All.